argv0/BashoBanjo/README.markdown

 # What is Basho Banjo?

-Basho Banjo is an experiment in using Riak Core to create a distributed orchistra powered by midi files.
+Basho Banjo is an experiment in using Riak Core to create a distributed orchestra powered by midi files.
 It serves as a simple example of how to create a distributed application with Riak Core.

 # How Does it Work?